mel-hsw/cryptoproject-final/docs/w7_DEMO_PREP.md

 2. Navigate to POST /predict
 3. Try interactive prediction with different inputs
 4. Show response format matches contract

-**Narration:**
-> "The API returns a volatility probability score between 0 and 1.
-A score of 0.74 indicates high likelihood of a volatility spike.
-The prediction includes the model variant, version, and timestamp for full traceability."

 ---

 ### Part 4: Monitoring Dashboards (1.5 min)